 1. Sensing Session setup and data collection and result calculation.

-For each sensing session, the AS formulates an enforceable rules using the authorization information.
-The rules is formulated for the session and configured in the SCF and SPF/Sensing Data Holder.
+For each sensing session, the NRF formulates an enforceable rules using the authorization information.
+The rules is formulated for the session and configured in the SF .

 2. Redistribution intent AF₀ indicates an intent to redistribute specific sensing information to AFₙ by sending a RedistributionAuthorizationRequest that includes: (a) identifiers of the information or data to be shared (e.g., infoId/resultId/opId), (b) the identity of AFₙ, and (c) the requested scope (data classes/accuracy or aggregation level, area/time, validity, and redistribution limits).

-3. Authorization Evaluation AS evaluate the exposure intent based on permission from the authorization information.
+3. Authorization Evaluation NRF evaluate the exposure intent based on permission from the authorization information.
 The decision returns Permit/Deny with obligations (e.g., maximum accuracy/granularity, area/time bounds, result classes, validity window, redistribution limit).

-4. Token issuance If permitted, the AS issues a short-lived redistribution token bound to AFₙ.
-Claims include at least: iss, aud (sensing data holder/NEF endpoint), azp (AF₀), sub (subject or contract), rcpt (AFₙ identity), infoId/opId, scope (data classes and accuracy/aggregation level), area/time bounds, validity (nbf/exp), and redistributionLimits (e.g., “no further redistribution”, maximum referrals, or per-token usage count).
+4. Token issuance If permitted, the NRF issues a short-lived redistribution token bound to AFₙ.
+Claims include at least: iss, aud (sensing function/NEF endpoint), azp (AF₀), sub (subject or contract), rcpt (AFₙ identity), infoId/opId, scope (data classes and accuracy/aggregation level), area/time bounds, validity (nbf/exp), and redistributionLimits (e.g., “no further redistribution”, maximum referrals, or per-token usage count).
 A proof-of-possession key (cnf) may be included for token binding (e.g., mTLS/DPoP).

-5. Token delivery AF₀ conveys the redistribution token and a reference to the sensing data holder endpoint (NEF/SCF) to AFₙ out-of-band.
+5. Token delivery AF₀ conveys the redistribution token and a reference to the sensing function endpoint (NEF/SF) to AFₙ out-of-band.

+Editor’s note: the need for AFo to act on behalf of AFn is ffs.

 6. Result access AFₙ invokes the exposure interface (fetch or subscribe) and presents the redistribution token.
 For subscription, AFₙ requests events limited to the token scope.

-7. Token validation The sensing data holder validates the token locally or via introspection at the AS.
+7. Token validation The sensing function validates the token locally or via introspection at the NRF.
 Validation covers signature, audience, recipient binding (AFₙ), scope, validity, and redistribution limits.
 On success, enforcement proceeds; on failure, an error is returned.

-8. Enforcement by the sensing data holder Before serving the request or establishing the subscription, the sensing data holder enforces the authorization carried by the token:
+8. Enforcement by the sensing function Before serving the request or establishing the subscription, the sensing function enforces the authorization carried by the token:

 - Reduce accuracy/granularity when obligated (e.g., aggregate level),